SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models

 Despite significant research, most of the existing KV compression methods \cite{zhang2023h2o, xiaoefficient, li2024snapkv, tangquest} target the KV compression of long-context prefill and lose their efficacy in long CoT tasks for LRMs.
 For example, H2O~\cite{zhang2023h2o} improves decoding efficiency by retaining a compact subset of KV pairs based on cumulative historical attention scores.
-Yet, its reliance solely on attention magnitude and overlooks semantic coherence across multi-step reasoning spans.
-SnapKV~\cite{li2024snapkv} leverages attention-based importance estimation to compress the KV cache during the prefill phase, achieving strong performance in long-context scenarios but shows significant accuracy drop for CoT reasoning tasks.
-Only recently R-KV~\cite{cai2025r} highlighted a potential limitation of these works, paying attention to \textit{repetitive and redundant} CoT tokens.
+Yet, its relies solely on attention magnitude and overlooks semantic coherence across multi-step reasoning spans.
+SnapKV~\cite{li2024snapkv} leverages attention-based importance estimation to compress the KV cache during the prefill phase, achieving strong performance in long-context scenarios but shows a significant accuracy drop for CoT reasoning tasks.
+Only recently R-KV~\cite{cai2025r} highlighted a potential limitation of these works, by focusing on \textit{repetitive and redundant} CoT tokens.
 It then proposed a redundancy-aware metric to effectively remove repetitive tokens along the reasoning path, achieving over 80\% KV-cache compression while maintaining strong accuracy.
-However, despite good accuracy on single-batch, R-KV often suffers from significant accuracy drop for multi-batch settings, limiting its scalable deployment.
+However, despite good accuracy on single-batch settings, R-KV often suffers from a significant accuracy drop for multi-batch settings, limiting its scalable deployment.
 Moreover, its token-level eviction granularity disregards higher-level semantic structure, often resulting in unnecessarily prolonged reasoning paths.
 Fig.~\ref{fig:intro} compares representative KV-cache eviction strategies.
-Here, we focus on permanent eviction methods, in which evicted tokens are no longer accessible in subsequent decoding steps, thereby yielding genuine memory savings.
+Here, we focus on permanent eviction methods, where evicted tokens are no longer accessible in subsequent decoding steps, thereby yielding genuine memory savings.